ToshioCP/Gtk4-tutorial/sec2.md

     GObject -- GApplication -- GtkApplication
     <---parent                      --->child

-A child object derives signals, functions, properties and so on from its parent object.
+A child object inherits signals, functions, properties and so on from its parent object.
 So, Gtkapplication also has the "activate" signal.

 Now we can solve the problem in `pr1.c`.